This article was updated in December 2021 to reflect changing conditions, prices and trends.

 Global medical device industry performance and outlook – a snapshot

 Globally, the medical devices industry has faced severe headwinds, with an intense focus on producing equipment such as ventilators and PPE, and a fall in the production of other equipment.
 Major production lines have been disrupted by the pandemic, and a mass deferral of elective surgeries has upended expected demands and associated supply chains.
-Some specific areas, which are non-essential and elective – such as orthopaedics, for example – have seen a significant drop-off in demand.
+Some specific areas that are non-essential and elective – such as orthopaedics, for example – have seen a significant drop-off in demand.

 Global medical device industry profit margins and financial performance